Skip to main content

 Federal DIRECT Student Loan

-To apply for a Federal Direct Loan, you must complete the following steps:
+To apply for a Federal Direct Loan, you must accept the amount you wish to borrow in Financial Aid Self-Service.

 Online Student Loan Entrance Counseling